jere-mie/vgdc-constitution/Executive.md

 10. The President shall have the sole power to order removal of any Member of the Board except for any executive.
 This order shall only be effective when sustained by one other Executive and confirmed by *two-thirds majority* by the board.
 The results of the vote, other than the final outcome shall not be published
 11. Upon confirmation of a removal order, the Board Member shall cease to hold their position and the position shall become vacant.
 12. If the ultimate result of a confirmation vote does not meet the requirements of *two-thirds* the order shall be automatically vacated.
 The order may also be vacated by a *simple-majority*.
 13. Each executive position shall serve at the will of and with the confidence of the Board, and may be removed by a *simple-majority* vote on a basis of Non-confidence.
+The entire executive may also be disbanded and all posititions thereof vacated by a *simple-majority* vote of the Board.
+The Board shall then issue joint ballots for the positions of president and vice president, and ballots for the position of treasurer.